eccentricdevotion/TARDIS/planets.md

 # Planets

 The TARDIS plugin has 3 built-in planets from the Whoniverse.
 The planets are created by installing custom datapacks on the server.
-When the planets are enabled in _planets.yml_, the server will install the datapack on the next server restart.
-Due to the current Minecraft server mechanics, a second restart is required for the server to pick up the new datapacks and create the world.
+To enable the planets on the server use the command `/tardisworld load [gallifrey|siluria|skaro]` - this will install the appropriate custom dimension datapack on the next server, and the world will be generated on the next server restart.
+The worlds will be named according to vanilla Minecraft conventions using the default world name as specified in `server.properties` e.g. _world_tardis_gallifrey_, _world_tardis_siluria_, and _world_tardis_skaro_

 The planets are listed and described below!